dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/azure-appconfig-configuration-store.md

 Access an App Configuration instance using its connection string, which is available in the Azure portal.
 Since connection strings contain credential information, you should treat them as secrets and [use a secret store]({{< ref component-secrets.md >}}).

-## Authenticating with Azure AD
+## Authenticating with Microsoft Entra ID

-The Azure App Configuration configuration store component also supports authentication with Azure AD.
+The Azure App Configuration configuration store component also supports authentication with Microsoft Entra ID.
 Before you enable this component:
 - Read the [Authenticating to Azure]({{< ref authenticating-azure.md >}}) document.
-- Create an Azure AD application (also called Service Principal).
+- Create an Microsoft Entra ID application (also called Service Principal).
 - Alternatively, create a managed identity for your application platform.

 ## Set up Azure App Configuration